Boston City Guide

 A must if you’re in the Fenway/Kenmore area.
 The oysters are delicioussss.
 Especially great for larger parties.

-Love the ambiance of this place.
+I just love the ambiance of this place.
 Perfect location if you’re doing some Newbury Street shopping.
+Need a place with a similar vibe but more space?
+Head to Island Creek Oyster Bar in Fenway instead.

 With a rotating menu every month, they serve all local ingredients.
 Sit at the chefs table!